heatherdhaz/100DaysofCode/README.md

 Day 10 - Jan 26, 2017
 Project: Class Project - Rogue
 Rebuild a website from an image.
 The project was a PSD to HTML, but I don't have PSD so unable to get exacts only estimates.
 I think I did pretty good, I guess I'll see.
 I was a great exercise.

+Day 11 - Jan 27, 2017
+Project: Portfolio Project
+Added tags and border, still trying to figure out what else to do for it, until I get further.